nicolaswehmeyer/tufin-backup-wizard/README.md

 4. Also make sure to set the correct permissions: **chmod 750 /usr/local/bin/backup-wizard.sh**
 5. **Finally:** Run the wizard and follow the instructions: **./usr/local/bin/backup-wizard.sh**

-Btw: The wizard will create a configuration file after everything was setup initially.
-THe configuration file is located at /usr/local/bin/backup-wizard.cfg and is only readable for the root-user.
+Note: The wizard will create a configuration file after everything was setup initially.
+The configuration file is located at /usr/local/bin/backup-wizard.cfg and is only readable for the root-user.
 Passwords for remote backups are also stored within this file.

 # Supported versions
 The script has been verified to work with TufinOS 2.13 / 2.14 and TOS R16-4 up to R17-1.